cmu-sei/juneberry/docs/specs/model_configuration_specification.md

 ## pytorch
 Specific parameters for the PyTorch model compilation.

-### accuracy_args
-A dictionary of optional arguments to be passed to the accuracy function.

-### accuracy_fn
-**Optional:** A fully qualified accuracy function.
-When not specified, sklearn.metrics.accuracy_score is used.
-Any provided accuracy score must take the parameters "y_pred" (array of predicted classes) and "y_true" (array of true classes).

 ### deterministic
 This boolean controls two options that need to be set in order for deterministic operation to occur when running PyTorch on a GPU.
 Setting this to `true` will help with